 Things to do in Hemel Hempstead, Hertfordshire

-Hemel, as it is often known as, was one of the "new" towns developed after World War II around a charming old village.
-The area has traces of Roman settlement with the remains of a Roman Villa near Picott's End.
+Hemel, as the town is often called by locals, was one of the "new" towns developed after World War II around a charming old village.

 Settlement at Hemel Hempstead is known to have existed in the 8th century when a grant of land at "Hamaele" was made from Offa to the Bishop of London in 705 AD.